-Our is made up of both individual cells and proteins as well as entire organs and organ systems.
+Our immune system is made up of both individual cells and proteins as well as entire organs and organ systems.
 The organs of the immune system include skin and mucous membranes, and the organs of the lymphatic system too.

 Organs that function as barriers

 Your skin and mucous membranes are the first line of defense against germs entering from outside the body.
 They act as a physical barrier with support from the following:

 Antibacterial substances can kill germs right from the start.
 A certain enzyme found in saliva, the airways and tear fluid destroys the cell walls of bacteria.